 For further information on Data Protection legislation, please visit the Information Commissioner’s Office website.

-1. Who we are and purpose of this policy
+1. Who we are

 Imperial War Museums (IWM) is the UK’s national museum for the history of conflict involving UK and Commonwealth forces from 1914.
 We work to record, inform and educate on the causes, course and consequences of modern warfare.

-We are funded in part by Government, but generate the majority of our own funding to enable the work we do.
+We are funded in part by Government but generate the majority of our own funding to enable the work we do.
 To help achieve this, we are supported by the IWM Trading Company Limited, which oversees the commercial aspects of our operation and fundraising.

 Your data is, therefore, jointly held by Imperial War Museums and Imperial War Museums Trading Company Limited, a wholly owned subsidiary of IWM.
 Whenever we mention IWM in this policy, we mean both organisations.

-- Tell you about how your data is used, either at the time we collect it (if we collect it directly from you) or as soon as is practical afterwards (if we collect it from a third party).
+- Tell you about how your data is used, either at the time we collect it (if we collect it from you) or as soon as is practical afterwards (if we collect it from a third party).

 - Keep it securely and make it available only to those within the organisation who need to see it.
-Where we share data with other organisations, we will tell you first wherever possible (sometimes there may be legal reasons not to).
+Where we share data with other organisations, we will tell you first wherever possible (sometimes there may be legal or operational reasons not to).

 - Where your data is processed by other organisations on our behalf, make sure that the processing is clearly defined, secure and governed by a contract.